 There are a number of different requirements that must be met in order to join a British or settled family member in the UK.
 One of the toughest requirements is the minimum income financial requirement.
-There are a number of different ways in which an Applicant can satisfy the financial requirement; however, regardless of how this requirement is met, it is imperative that the correct supporting documents are submitted otherwise the application will be refused on a technicality.
-The financial requirement can be met from the Applicant and/or the Sponsor (individually or combined) income if the application is for further leave to remain, however, only the Sponsor’s income can be relied upon for entry clearance applications.
-Our Immigration Solicitors in London regularly prepare family visas where the financial requirement is not necessarily submitted in a straightforward way.
-Therefore, for assistance in dealing with complex visas, please contact our specialist immigration team to arrange a consultation for tailored advice and bespoke service.
+There are a number of different ways in which an Applicant can satisfy the financial requirement; however, regardless of how this requirement is met, it is imperative that the correct supporting documents are submitted, otherwise, the application will be refused on a technicality.
+The financial requirement can be met using the Applicant and/or the Sponsor’s (individually or combined) income if the application is for further leave to remain, however, only the Sponsor’s income can be relied upon for entry clearance applications.
+Our Immigration Solicitors in London regularly prepare family visas where the financial requirement is not necessarily met in a straightforward way.
+Therefore, for assistance in dealing with complex family visas, please contact our specialist immigration team to arrange a consultation for tailored advice and a bespoke service.

 How much do I have to earn to sponsor someone in the UK?